-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when you Services that are covered for you get these services 🍑 Diabetes screening There is no We cover this screening (includes coinsurance, fasting glucose tests) if you have any of copayment, or the following risk factors: high blood deductible for pressure (hypertension), history of the Medicare abnormal cholesterol and triglyceride covered diabetes levels (dyslipidemia), obesity, or a history screening tests. of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.